NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/S/Silencing Shot.md

 **Activate** `pf2:1` envision

 This shimmering, golden-hued ammunition never makes any sound.
-A creature hit by a silencing shot is subject to the effects of a 4th-rank [[Spells/Silence|Silence]] spell (DC 25).
+A creature hit by a silencing shot is subject to the effects of a 4th-rank [[Silence|Silence]] spell (DC 25).

 **Craft Requirements** Supply one casting of _silence_ at 4th rank.